lodeguns/fatigue/README.md

 ```

 **Licence**
-The same of the Journal.
+The same of the Journal Computers & Structures

 **Corresponding author: ** vgiannella at unisa dot it